Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 Whether you should get an attorney to help with the hearing depends on several factors.
 As a first matter, I should note that many employees (and employers) go to UI hearings without bringing an attorney.
 UI hearings are less formal than court proceedings, and DWD’s ALJs deal with many unrepresented persons.
 Employees certainly can, and many have, won UI hearings without having an attorney.

-An attorney can, of course, help you raise the odds of success more than they are already.
-If you feel the odds of success are already very high (based on documents, witnesses or other factors you feel are in your favor), then you may not find an attorney necessary or worth the cost.
+With that said, a competent attorney can possibly help raise your odds of success.
+If you feel the odds of success are already very high (based on documents, witnesses or other factors you feel are in your favor), then you may not believe an attorney is necessary or worth the cost.

-Obviously, you must consider whether $923, or whatever the attorney charges, is worth paying.
-If, for example, you expect to pick up a new job in a few weeks (ending your UI benefits at that time), then it is probably not worth paying an attorney $923.
-This is because the value of UI benefits at issue- UI benefits for 2-3 weeks- will be less than, or not much more than, $923.
+Obviously, you must consider whether the fees the attorney charges are worth paying.
+If, for example, you expect to pick up a new job in a few weeks (ending your UI benefits at that time), then it is probably not worth paying an attorney over $900.
+This is because the value of UI benefits at issue- UI benefits for 2-3 weeks- will be less than, or not much more than, $900.
 If, on the other hand, you feel it is very likely you will be unemployed for a long time (i.e. for much or all of the 26-week UI period), then it may make more sense to you to invest in an attorney from that perspective.

 If you consider the factors above, that will help you in making the decision whether you should or should not hire an attorney for a UI hearing.